Rob Newman (comedian)

 Robert Newman (born 7 July 1964) is an English comedian, author and political activist.
 Newman found mainstream fame with The Mary Whitehouse Experience before forming a successful partnership with one of the programme's other comedians, David Baddiel, in the early 1990s.

-In 1993, Newman and Baddiel, supported by Sean Lock, became the first comedians to play and sell out the 12,000-seat Wembley Arena in London.
+In 1993, Newman and Baddiel became the first comedians to play and sell out the 12,000-seat Wembley Arena in London.
 Newman's first speaking appearance was with Third World First (now known as People and Planet), the student political organisation.

 Early life and education

 Newman was adopted into a working-class family who lived in a Hertfordshire village.
 His adoptive father died when he was nine.
 Newman attended a comprehensive school, received poor A-level grades and was not offered a place at university until two years later, when he was admitted to Selwyn College, Cambridge, to read English on the strength of an essay about T. S. Eliot.

 Newman has worked as a farmhand, warehouse-man, house-painter, teacher, mail-sorter, social worker and mover.